JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### subsystemsToCheck
 {#tasks-runpluginverifier-subsystemstocheck}

-Specifies which subsystems of IDE should be checked.
+Specify which subsystems of the IDE should be checked.

 {style="narrow"}
 Type